Literary theory: Differences among schools

 For some theories of literature (especially certain kinds of formalism), the distinction between "literary" and other sorts of texts is of paramount importance.
 Other schools (particularly post-structuralism in its various forms: new historicism, deconstruction, some strains of Marxism and feminism) have sought to break down distinctions between the two and have applied the tools of textual interpretation to a wide range of "texts", including film, non-fiction, historical writing, and even cultural events.

 Mikhail Bakhtin argued that the "utter inadequacy" of literary theory is evident when it is forced to deal with the novel; while other genres are fairly stabilized, the novel is still developing.

 Another crucial distinction among the various theories of literary interpretation is intentionality, the amount of weight given to the author's own opinions about and intentions for a work.
 For most pre-20th century approaches, the author's intentions are a guiding factor and an important determiner of the "correct" interpretation of texts.
 The New Criticism was the first school to disavow the role of the author in interpreting texts, preferring to focus on "the text itself" in a close reading.
 In fact, as much contention as there is between formalism and later schools, they share the tenet that the author's interpretation of a work is no more inherently meaningful than any other.

+Artificial intelligence writing has created new opportunities for examining literature, as N. Katherine Hayles' work, Bacteria to AI points out.
+Hayles calls for using "literary-critical techniques" to analyze meanings from AI-derived texts, such as ChatGPT.
+Ethical literary criticism also employs scientific methods to study how literature is created and to examine ethical implications of AI creating literature.